PhlexPlexico/3input/README.md

  - [`bannertool`](https://github.com/Steveice10/bannertool/releases) on your `PATH`.
  - [`makerom`](https://github.com/3DSGuy/Project_CTR/releases) on your `PATH`.

  Run `make` in both the `Launcher` directory, and the root directory.
 Install both `CIAs` on your 3DS, *make sure you're connected to a Wifi Access Point* and launch the Launcher!
 Now connect with a client (an example is provided in the `viewer` directory).
+Alternatively, check the [Releases](https://github.com/PhlexPlexico/3input/releases) tab for the files.

 ## Changing Sending Frequency
 The main thread of the module is also reading inputs.
 If you wish to exit, you can press `SEL+START` to close the application and destroy anything created by it.
 The following will change the send rate of the inputs: